 The Sony RX10 IV is decent for travel photography.
 It's not the easiest to travel with due to its bulky size and weight, but it does feel incredibly comfortable to use.
 It also has good battery performance, though this can vary with settings and usage habits.
 Its built-in lens also has an incredibly long focal length, so you can easily zoom in on far-away subjects.
 Image quality is excellent, though it's not as well-suited to low light due to its smaller sensor and its lens' relatively narrow max aperture.

 The Sony RX10 IV is very good for landscape photography.
-It delivers excellent image quality overall and has amazing dynamic range to capture a wide array of details in high-contrast landscape shots.
-It also feels well-built and incredibly comfortable to use, with a bright screen that can easily overcome glare.
+It delivers excellent image quality overall, especially considering its smaller sensor.
+However, dynamic range is somewhat limited.
+Thankfully, it feels well-built and incredibly comfortable to use, with a bright screen that can easily overcome glare.
 It's also advertised to be moisture- and dust-resistant.
 However, it's very bulky and heavy, so it's not the most convenient to take to remote shooting locations.

-The Sony RX10 IV is very good for sport and wildlife photography.
+The Sony RX10 IV is good for sport and wildlife photography.
 The camera feels incredibly comfortable to use, although it's bulky.
 Its built-in lens also has a remarkably long focal length range, so you can zoom in on very far-away subjects or take extreme close-ups.
 Its continuous shooting speed is very fast, as it can shoot at an outstanding 21 fps when using its electronic shutter and a still excellent 11 fps when using its mechanical shutter.
+The autofocus is also effective, though its tracking feature can sometimes struggle to keep up with faster subjects.
 While its buffer empty time is quite long, it has a big capacity, so it's unlikely you'll fill it in regular use.
-Unfortunately, its autofocus system is only decent at tracking moving subjects.

 The Sony RX10 IV isn't well-suited for vlogging.
 You can't flip its screen around to face you, and it's very large and may be cumbersome to hold for vlogging, though it may be suitable for sit-down vloggers.
 It does a fantastic job tracking moving faces in 4k and FHD video, so you should remain in focus.
 However, its video quality is disappointing in FHD.
 It also does a poor job smoothing out camera shake in 4k, though it does a good job in FHD.